meghamariamkm2002/Slide_Highlight/README.md

-Attend to What I Say: Highlighting Relevant Content on Slides This repository contains the dataset and code for the paper:
+This repository contains the dataset and code for the paper:

 Attend to What I Say: Highlighting Relevant Content on Slides